raspy135/Qun-synthesizer/README.md

 You can use LINE IN signal for various purposes.

 * As CV input to control synth parameters
-* As audio signal.
+* As an audio signal.
 VCF / effector / Clipping will be applied.

 If you want to use LINE IN signal as an audio signal, then set Oscillator(1/2)'s signal as "AUXR" or "AUXL", and set the ENV SEL as "ON" (in OSC Switches).
 Set the gain by changing "VCF Volume" and "AUX In Gain" in Mix submenu.